pdkarthik/Java-Project/README.md

 How does one calculate the worth of the House Hold goods and equipment's when taking a Household Insurance policy.

 # Abstract :
 The Home Inventory Manager Project helps you keep track of your valuable belongings.
 For every item in your inventory, the program stores a description, location, serial number, purchase information, and even a photo.
 A printed inventory is available - very useful for insurance purposes.
-This coding Internship project would re-inforce some object-oriented programming concepts and how to print from a project.

 # Pre-requisites:
 * Experience with Core Java Programming.
 * Familiar with Java Swing.